SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

 Here, we declare `chars` as an array, and its reference is passed to the function `contain_any_characters`.
-Rust will drop `chars` at the end
+Rust will drop `chars` array at the end
-of the inner block, however matcher outlives the reference.
+of the inner block, however `matcher` outlives the reference.
 Rust does not allow dangling references and thus it results in a compilation error.

 Question, how do we decide if matchers should have a reference of the extra data or own the data?

 We need to answer a few questions to take this decision:
 1. This crate will be used in testing (unit/integration/functional/any other).
 Is it ok if a matcher takes the ownership of extra data?
 2. Do you care about the consistency of ownership vs borrow concept?
 Do you want all the matchers to refer to extra data or take ownership?
-3. Are you going to build a concept that [combines various matchers](#matcher-composition) and can the different lifetimes of various matchers
-cause any problems?
+3. Are you going to build a concept that [combines various matchers](#matcher-composition) and can the lifetimes of various matchers cause any problems?

 I recently finished an assertions crate called [clearcheck](https://github.com/SarthakMakhija/clearcheck) and I decided to have matchers own their data.
 My decision was primarily
 based on point 1.